Jets Flying over Castle in Germany

 • I want to use this data in other projects.
 For example, I use lcp in the ssh version of this website.
 To have a central place to access all of this data instead of everything just getting pulled from my site is a better architecture in my opinion.

-• I has been a little while since I worked in Go and wanted to do a new project in the language.
+• It has been a little while since I worked in Go and wanted to do a new project in the language.

 Why use the Go programming language?